diorz38/docker-lampw/README.md

 ### webmin
 Docker-LAMPW comes pre-installed with webmin available from `https://localhost:10000`.\
 Login in with user 'root' and password 'pass'.
+Local timezone is 'Europe/Stockholm'.
+You may change timezone in webmin.

 ### PHPMyAdmin
 Docker-LAMPW comes pre-installed with phpMyAdmin available from `http://localhost:8000/phpmyadmin`.\